 The Smith family savers find that their 529 fund impacts their financial aid award by about $1,800 each year; they use the money saved to pay their EFC each year.
 At the end of the four years of school, their child graduates with little or no student loan debt since funds were available to pay for school.

 The Jones family didn’t save money but received about $1,800 more in financial aid than their saving counterparts.
-The need to cover their EFC and do so with student loans.
-When their child graduates, he does so with roughly $50,000 in student loans and needs to begin paying them back within a year of graduation.
+They need to cover their EFC and do so with student loans.
+When their child graduates, they do so with roughly $50,000 in student loans, and they need to begin paying them back within a year of graduation.

-The bottom line for college savings is that the funds you set aside in a 529 plan will have a minor impact on your financial aid award each year, but having those fund available will drastically reduce the amount of student loans you need to apply for each year.
+The bottom line for college savings is that the funds you set aside in a 529 plan will have a minor impact on your financial aid award each year, but having those funds available will drastically reduce the total amount of student loans you need to apply for each year.

 These calculations apply to only money invested in a 529 plan.
-Withdrawing from your retirement savings, sticking money in a regular savings account won’t get you the same tax advantages or offer the same benefits when you are ready to pay for college.
+Withdrawing from your retirement savings or a regular savings account won’t get you the same tax advantages nor offer the same benefits when you are ready to pay for college.